Tips for LHS Parents & Students

 Snacks: Some teachers allow students to eat in class, while others do not.
-However, snacks are good to have on hand as students are allowed to eat in the hallways between classes, so packing snacks for your student is a good idea.
-It is also possible for your student to purchase breakfast items in the commons before school begins.
+However, snacks are good to have on hand as students are allowed to eat in the hallways between classes.
+It is also possible for your student to purchase breakfast items in the Commons before school begins.

 Homeroom: Classes begin at 7:45AM, BUT homeroom is only once a week on Tuesdays after the first two blocks.
 Your student’s first class begins at 7:45 am.
 They do NOT go to homeroom first.
 They will be with the same students in homeroom all four years in high school.

 Open Campus: Freshmen and sophomores are not allowed to leave the high school during lunch.
-Only juniors and seniors are allowed to leave campus during lunch, if they have parental permission and met ½ of their community service hours.
+Only juniors and seniors are allowed to leave campus during lunch, if they have parental permission and have met ½ of their community service hours requirement.

 Performing Arts: Band, Orchestra and Chorus are academic subjects.
-Auditions are in the spring so schedules can be determined.
+Auditions are in the spring.
 For some of these groups, there are additional auditions to determine chairs once school has begun.
 A cappella group tryouts are in the fall and are run by the students in those groups.